nlpxucan/WizardLM/src/case_show.md

 ### Case Show with WizardLM

-We sampled 5 cases to demonstrate the performance of WizardLM and ChatGPT on data of varying difficulty, and the results are as follows.
+We just sample some cases to demonstrate the performance of WizardLM and ChatGPT on data of varying difficulty, and the results are as follows.

 1.Skill: Academic Writing Difficulty level: 8